OxSon/AutoCompleteA03/instructions.md

 }
 ```

 Corner cases.
-The constructor and each method should throw a java.lang.NullPointerException its argument is null.
+The constructor and each method should throw a `java.lang.NullPointerException` its argument is null.

 Performance requirements.
-The constructor should make proportional to N log N compares (or better) in the worst case, where N is the number of terms.
-The allMatches() method should make proportional to log N + M log M compares (or better) in the worst case, where M is the number of matching terms.
-The numberOfMatches() method should make proportional to log N compares (or better) in the worst case.
-In this context, a compare is one call to any of the compare() or compareTo() methods defined in Term.
+The constructor should make proportional to `N log N` compares (or better) in the worst case, where `N` is the number of terms.
+The `allMatches()` method should make proportional to `log N + M log M` compares (or better) in the worst case, where `M` is the number of matching terms.
+The `numberOfMatches()` method should make proportional to `log N` compares (or better) in the worst case.
+In this context, a compare is one call to any of the `compare()` or `compareTo()` methods defined in Term.

 ### Input format
 We provide a number of sample input files for testing.
-Each file consists of an integer N followed by N pairs of query strings and positive weights.
+Each file consists of an integer `N` followed by `N` pairs of query strings and positive weights.
 There is one pair per line, with the weight and string separated by a tab.
 A query string can be an arbitrary sequence of Unicode characters, including spaces (but not newlines).

-The file [./input_files/wiktionary.txt](wiktionary.txt) contains the 10,000 most common words in Project Gutenberg, with weights equal to their frequencies.
+The file [wiktionary.txt](./input_files/wiktionary.txt) contains the 10,000 most common words in Project Gutenberg, with weights equal to their frequencies.

-The file [./input_files/cities.txt](cities.txt) contains over 90,000 cities, with weights equal to their populations.
+The file [cities.txt](./input_files/cities.txt) contains over 90,000 cities, with weights equal to their populations.

         % more wiktionary.txt
         10000